uci-plrg/zen-ids/EXPERIMENTS.md

 ### Overview: Performance Benchmark

 1. Choose an FP/FN experiment as the basis for the benchmark.
-2. Build the Zen IDS fork of PHP without the Zen IDS extension or any of its hooks
+2. Build the ZenIDS fork of PHP without the ZenIDS extension or any of its hooks
 2. Replay some of the basis HTTP traffic
-  * Select a segment of traffic that takes at least 2 minutes to replay--otherwise the standard deviation will outweigh the Zen IDS overhead
+  * Select a segment of traffic that takes at least 2 minutes to replay--otherwise the standard deviation will outweigh the ZenIDS overhead
-3. Rebuild PHP with the Zen IDS extension
+3. Rebuild PHP with the ZenIDS extension
 4. Deploy the *trusted profile* from the basis experiment
 5. Replay the same segment of HTTP traffic (step 3) and compare the running time